 Our findings are well interpretable in the context of articulatory settings (Honikman, 1964; Laver, 1978).
 Honikman (1964, p.
 73) defined the articulatory setting as “the overall arrangement and manoeuvring of the speech organs necessary for the facile accomplishment of natural utterance”.
-Given that the speakers from Ter Apel showed a tongue position which was more posterior than the speakers from Ubbergen, both when pronouncing words in their own dialect and even more so in standard Dutch, this suggests that there are distinct articulatory settings for the two dialects, causing distinguishable accents when pronouncing standard Dutch.
-Whereas distinct articulatory settings have been identified for individual languages, such as English and French (Honikman, 1964; Gick et al., 2004), no articulatory differences have been previously reported at the dialectal level.
+Given that the speakers from Ter Apel showed a tongue position which was more posterior than the speakers from Ubbergen, both when pronouncing words in their own dialect and in standard Dutch, this suggests that there are distinct articulatory settings for the two dialects, also causing distinguishable accents when pronouncing standard Dutch.
+Whereas distinct articulatory settings have been identified for individual languages, such as English and French (Honikman, 1964; Gick et al., 2004), no quantitative study has identified articulatory setting differences at the dialectal level.

-The generalized additive modeling approach proposed here results in a model of tongue movement over time, while taking into account individual and word-related variability, as well as autocorrelation in the residuals.
-While we have not used this here, the generalized additive model may also be used to determine speed and acceleration of the fitted trajectories.
+The generalized additive modeling approach proposed here results in a model of tongue movement over time.
+While we have not employed this here, the generalized additive model may also be used to determine speed and acceleration of the fitted trajectories.
 The approach complements other approaches used to analyze articulatory data over time, such as dynamic time warping (Sakoe & Chiba, 1978), functional data analysis (e.g., Lucero, Munhall, Gracco & Ramsay, 1997), or cross-recurrence analysis (Lancia, Fuchs and Tiede, 2014).
 These methods generally separate amplitude variability from phase variability when comparing articulatory trajectories.
 The method we propose, however, is particularly suitable when articulatory trajectories need to be compared at a higher level of aggregation for a large number of speakers.
 Furthermore, our approach is able to take into account individual variation, and correct for autocorrelation in the residuals.

 We have shown that the results using generalized additive modeling are in line with those using linear discriminant analysis.
 However, there are clear benefits of generalized additive modeling over linear discriminant analysis.
 First, it is not necessary to create separate analyses for each individual segment, and second, the GAM analysis takes into account individual variation by treating speaker as a random-effect factor.

-Whereas the two dialects studied here show clear pronunciation differences which can usefully be studied from an acoustic or transcription-based dialectometric perspective, the aggregate articulatory perspective put forward in this study revealed interesting results, which were markedly different when taking an acoustic perspective.
+Whereas the two dialects studied here show clear pronunciation differences which can usefully be studied from an acoustic or transcription-based dialectometric perspective, the aggregate articulatory perspective put forward in this study revealed interesting results, which were not identified when taking an acoustic perspective.
 This further shows that articulatory data is not only an essential component in an integrated account of socially-stratified variation (Lawson et al., 2011), but also for regionally-stratified variation.

 Acknowledgements